rupesh743/Danny-Diner/README.md

 **Danny's Diner Case Study**

-Table of Contents
+**Table of Contents**

-Introduction
+**Introduction**

-Datasets
+**Datasets**

-sales
+sales,
-menu
+menu,
 members

-Case Study Questions
+**Case Study Questions**

-Q1: Total Amount Spent by Each Customer
+Total Amount Spent by Each Customer

-Q2: Number of Days Each Customer Visited
+Number of Days Each Customer Visited

-Q3: First Item Purchased by Each Customer
+First Item Purchased by Each Customer

-Q4: Most Purchased Item
+Most Purchased Item

-Q5: Most Popular Item for Each Customer
+Most Popular Item for Each Customer

-Q6: First Item Purchased After Becoming a Member
+First Item Purchased After Becoming a Member

-Q7: Item Purchased Just Before Becoming a Member
+Item Purchased Just Before Becoming a Member

-Q8: Total Items and Amount Spent Before Membership
+Total Items and Amount Spent Before Membership

-Q9: Points Calculation
+Points Calculation

-Q10: Points After Joining the Program
+Points After Joining the Program

-Conclusions
+**Conclusions**

-Introduction
+# **Introduction**
 Danny's Diner, a quaint restaurant specializing in sushi, curry, and ramen, is owned by Danny, a Japanese food enthusiast.
 Since its inception in early 2021, Danny has been collecting basic customer data but lacks the analytical expertise to leverage it for business insights.
 This case study aims to analyze customer behaviors, spending patterns, and menu preferences to help Danny enhance customer experience and make informed decisions about expanding the customer loyalty program.

 Datasets